The Global Dashboard: Viewing Bitbucket's Overall Security Status

 To sort by name, simply click on the Project, Repository, or Branch column header as appropriate.
 To sort by the number of vulnerabilities, click on the Vulnerabilities Found column header.

 You can trigger a scan of any branch, repository, or project in many ways.
 One way is by clicking on the Actions menu on the edge of a table row, which will reveal two options:

-Scan: schedule scanning of each branch which has not been scanned, has further commits since last scan, or has been outdated by settings changes since last scan, and
+Scan: schedule scanning of each branch which has either (a) not been scanned, (b) has further commits since last scan, or (c) has been outdated by settings changes since last scan, and

 Alternately, at the top level, you can use the Scan Whole Instance button visible in the upper-right of the page to trigger scans for each project in your Bitbucket instance.
 (Triggering a full Bitbucket rescan can also be accomplished with a REST call.)

 At the Project level, you can use the Scan All button to trigger scans for each repository in that project.
 If you’ve filtered the repositories via the Visibility dropdown and/or by name, this button will change to Scan Selected, which will trigger scans for only those repositories matching the criteria.

 At the Repository level, you can also use the Scan All button to trigger scans for each branch in that repository.
 If you’ve filtered the branches by name, this button will change to Scan Selected, which will trigger scans for only those branches matching the criterion.

 You can monitor the progress of all scheduled scans using the Scan Queue dropdown, discussed next.